bradleyeckert/chad/README.md

 memory decryption, in-system-programming, and boot-from-flash.
 Chad is:

 - Secure.
 Flash memory is encrypted.
 - Fast.
-100 MHz on the slowest MAX10 FPGA.
+100 MHz on a MAX10 FPGA.
 Single-cycle instructions.
 - Efficient.
 Forth provides excellent semantic density.
 - Low-power.
 In an ASIC, hardware stacks are power-efficient.
 - Portable.
 Runs on small FPGAs but is easily ported to ASIC.